formuverse/angular/README.md

 **@formuverse/angular** is an open-source library that significantly simplifies working with forms in Angular, providing a more intuitive and efficient experience for developers.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.1.

 ## Key Features

 - **Ease of Use**: Simplifies the creation and management of complex forms.